antonioggsousa/EcoBioTec-NGS-tutorial/EcoBioTec_NGS_tutorial.md

 #### Core diversity analysis

-**QIIME** was built-in on *scripts* that perform several instructions in order to automatize routine tasks. **QIIME2** works in a similar manner but instead of *scripts* you have know the *plugins*.
+**QIIME** was built-in on *scripts* that perform several instructions in order to automatize routine tasks. **QIIME2** works in a similar manner but instead of *scripts* you have now the *plugins*.
 The **core diversity analysis** plugin is not an exception and therefore it performs several diversity metrics by default.

 An important consideration of every downstream analysis is the different number of sequences *per* sample that bias any estimation sensitive to sampling.
 Therefore, there is a comman approach (*not neccessarily the best one!*) to deal with this issue that is called **rarefaction**. **Rarefaction** is the proccess of subsample randomly each sample at even sampling depth (*normally to the sample with the lowest no. of reads!*).